 The Coronavirus (COVID-19) Pandemic and Civil Unrest

 The Coronavirus (COVID-19) pandemic erupted in the spring 2020 term during the writing of this document.
 Its impact on the College’s operations was immediate and substantial.
 California’s March 19, 2020 “Stay at home except for essential needs” order deemed educational institutions as part of the “critical infrastructure” that must continue to provide services as much as possible with allowances for social distancing.
 Spring 2020 instruction ceased for three days while the College trained faculty and staff to work from home.
 The College moved both its credit and noncredit programs to a Temporary Remote Instruction (TRI) format for classes previously delivered face-to-face.
-All college staff received instruction to work at home beginning March 20, 2020 with a small group of employees remained on campus in compliance with the Center for Disease Control and Prevention, CDC.
-Within a week, most of the regular business of the College was conducted remotely with minimal face-to-face instruction and college operations in essential areas.

-In fall 2020, the college began plans to the shift back towards face-to-face instruction but COVID-19 cases continued to increase around the country and in Orange County so most courses remained under TRI format with some student services opening for in person services.

 In addition to the pandemic, the country was experiencing civil unrest triggered by the death of Mr. George Floyd.
 These events triggered a period of reflection regarding equity at the District and College level.
+In response, the CCCCO distributed a Call to Action regarding anti-racism.
+The ASCCC hosted anti-racsim conferences.
+SAC hosted a book club on anti-racism and the Academic Senate adopted a resolution and formed a work group on anti-racism.